Danylo Zabolotny: Biography

 Zabolotny was born on 28 December 1866 in a small village to poor peasants who lived in a two-room house.
-When he was 11, his father died and his uncle took him to Rostov, Russia.
+His father, Kyrylo, was a former serf until the abolition of serfdom five years prior to his son being born, and was married to a woman named Yevheniia.
+When he was 11, his father died and his uncle took him to Rostov-on-Don, Russia.
 He was able to attend the gymnasium, and it became clear that he was intelligent and had a talent for the natural sciences.
+They came to Rostov-on-Don to stay with the brother of his mother, Makar Myronovych Sauliak, who taught natural science and geography in the city.
+The family then moved to Odesa in 1880, on the advice of Makar who told them to stay with another uncle named Vasyl Myronovych, where he studied at the Richelieu Lyceum.

 Afterward he attended Novorossiya University, where he graduated in 1891.
+There, he was able to study under notable scientists such as Élie Metchnikoff, Ivan Sechenov, and Lev Tsenkovsky.
 He protested, as part of a student movement, against a Russian plan to do away with university autonomy, and spent three months in jail in 1883.
+During his imprisonment, he fell ill, which possibly saved him from expulsion from Odesa and distant exile.
 In 1894 he graduated from Bogomolets National Medical University.
-He worked as a doctor in the military hospital in Kyiv from 1895 to 1897, and in 1898, at the St. Petersburg Women's Medical Institute, he set up what is considered the first department specializing in bacteriology in Russia, a department he led until 1928.
+During his time at the university, he conducted research on human immunization against cholera and a sanitary evaluation of irrigation fields in Odesa.
+He worked as a doctor in the military hospital in Kyiv from 1895 to 1897.
+In 1987, he was invited to work in Paris by his former teacher Élie Metchnikoff, where he worked at the Pasteur Institute before returning to Russia in 1898.
+He also went to Bombay to do research in 1897 with V. Vysokovich and E. Redrov.
+In 1898, at the St. Petersburg Women's Medical Institute, he set up what is considered the first department specializing in bacteriology in Russia, a department he led until 1928.

 During this period he also was one of three scientists (with Mikhail Gavrilovich Tartakovsky and Nikolai Mikhailovich Berestnev) who led the Special Laboratory set up in 1898 on Fort Alexander an artificial island in the Gulf of Finland near Kotlin Island, where plague vaccines and serums were produced and experiments with pathogens for the plague and cholera were done.